mikeizbicki/cmc-csci143/final_project/README.md

 **Other Notes:**
 1. Good front end styling is not required, but it might make the development experience "more fun", so it might be worth spending 20 minutes to do
 1. If any route results in an error (404, 503, etc.), then you will not get any credit for that route.
-1. If any route has a SQL injection vulnerability, then you will get -2/4 points for the route.
+1. If any route has a SQL injection vulnerability, then you will get -8 points for the route.
+(That is negative points overall, not a zero.)

     <img src=sqlinjection.png width=500px />